-⊠ Yes, the option/s in place are available to both women and men. □ No, some/all options are not available to both women AND men.
+☐ No, some/all options are not available to both women AND men

 14.1 Which options from the list below are available?
 Please tick the related checkboxes.

 Unticked checkboxes mean this option is NOT available to your employees.

-Mar Managers Non-managers
+Mar nagers Non-managers

 Formal Informal Formal Informal

-Flexible hours of work \square \boxtimes \square

-Compressed working weeks \square \square

-Time-in-lieu \square

-Telecommuting \square \square

-Part-time work \square \square

-Job sharing

-Carer's leave \square \square

-Purchased leave

-Unpaid leave
+\boxtimes \boxtimes \boxtimes \boxtimes

+\boxtimes \boxtimes \boxtimes

+\boxtimes \boxtimes \boxtimes

+\boxtimes \boxtimes

+\boxtimes

+\boxtimes \boxtimes

+\boxtimes \boxtimes

+\boxtimes \boxtimes

+Formal Formal Informal Formal Mathematics Math
-14.3 You may specify why any of the above options are NOT available to your employees.

-Currently under development, please enter date this is due to be completed
+Unpaid leave 14.3 You may specify why any of the above options are NOT available to your employees. ☐ Currently under development, please enter da ☐ Insufficient resources/expertise ☐ Not a priority ☐ Other (provide details): ate this is due to be completed 14.4 If your organisation would like to provide add please do so below: ditional inform nation relating to o gender equa ality indicator 4,

-- Insufficient resources/expertise

-- Not a priority

-- Other (provide details):

-Purchased leave currently under development - to be completed in 2018/19

-14.4 If your organisation would like to provide additional information relating to gender equality indicator 4, please do so below: